Material Issue 3 Non-Wasteful Usage of Products, Ingredients and Energy

 Promoting Environmental Information Management at Manufacturing Plants

 SEJ has its original daily products manufactured by several contract manufacturers.
 These manufacturers have organized the Nihon Delica Foods Association, which reports on the CO2 emissions, waste emissions, and the food recycle rate associated with plant operations.
-We work to ascertain environmental information shared by our contract manufacturers and hold study seminars in conjunction with the Environment Countermeasures Committee of the Nihon Delica Foods Association, where we share environmental measures such as energy-saving with each manufacturer in an effort to reduce energy use at their plants.
+We work to ascertain the environmental information of our contract manufacturers and hold study seminars in conjunction with the CSR Promotion Committee of the Nihon Delica Foods Association, where we share environmental measures such as energy-saving with each manufacturer in an effort to reduce energy use at their plants.